jrcpulliam/spilloverIntervention/README.md

 #### To do

-- Add some text explaining the reintroduction process and its justification
 - Add text clarifying contact terms
 - Clarify scalings in ODE or table
 - Figure and table captions